-Members of the public who wish to ask a question or speak on an agenda item are requested to notify the committee clerk 24 hours in advance of the meeting and arrive at least 15 minutes before the start of the meeting.
+Members of the public who wish to ask a question or speak on an agenda item are requested to arrive at least 15 minutes before the start of the meeting.
+It will not always be possible to accommodate requests after that time.
 This is to allow time for the Committee Chair to rearrange the order of items on the agenda for the convenience of members of the public.
-Further information on the procedure for public speaking can be obtained from Democratic Services, Tel: 01263 516108, Email: democraticservices@north-norfolk.gov.uk.
+Further information on the procedure for public speaking can be obtained from Democratic Services, Tel:01263 516010, Email:Democratic.Services@north-norfolk.gov.uk.

 Anyone attending this meeting may take photographs, film or audio-record the proceedings and report on the meeting.
-Anyone wishing to do so must inform the Chairman.
-If you are a member of the public and you wish to speak on an item on the agenda, please be aware that you may be filmed or photographed.Please note this meeting is livestreamed: https://www.youtube.com/@nndcedemocracy/streams
+Anyone wishing to do so should inform the Chairman.
+If you are a member of the public and you wish to speak on an item on the agenda, please be aware that you may be filmed or photographed.
+This meeting is live-streamed: NNDC eDemocracy - YouTube